 Humana Ohio healthcare plans were extremely affordable and one of the least expensive short-term medical insurance options.
 This temporary low-cost policy was a great fit if you wanted benefits for less than six months, or needed immediate coverage.

 However, these policies are no longer available as Humana is concentrating on their Senior and Group plans.
 The remainder of this article is not applicable to coverage here in the Buckeye state.
-Although it’s possible that they will re-introduce similar plans in the future, it’s not anticipated that options will be available in 2019 or 2020.
+Although it’s possible that they will re-introduce similar plans in the future, it’s not anticipated that options will be available within the next several years.

 If you are on COBRA, a graduating student, just returning from abroad, out of work, or waiting for Medicare eligibility, we help you compare the best options.
 It’s cheap coverage, but there are plenty of benefits and you can pay month to month.

 Humana’s Network of doctors and providers is widely accepted in Ohio and most parts of the country.
 Evolving reform and legislative changes will impact your options, and we will thoroughly discuss and review any changes that will lower your rate.
 If Humana’s current rates are not competitive, UnitedHealthcare, the IHC Group, National Insurance, National General, and Companion Life options can be considered.
 You can read more about these options here.